adrianblancode/adrianblancode.github.io/README.md

 # [adrianblan.co](http://adrianblan.co)

-My personal page, lightweight with not too much bells and whistles.
+My personal page, made with React and TypeScript.

 All of this info is probably better found on my LinkedIn anyway.